pelatx/brackets-link-file/README.md

 v2.5.0 - Added ability to drag files directly from the project tree and drop them onto the editor to get the file linked.

+v2.5.1 - Update to publish the extension in Phoenix Online Editor (Brackets based)

 ## Credits
 Icons from [Ionicons][ionicons].